dakins1/spark-projects/sparksql2.md

 5. Unemployment Histograms

     * From left to right, the boxes are in chronological order.
 The first row is metropolitan areas, the second is micropolitan areas, and the third is counties and equivalents.
-    * P.S., you should look at how Tony coded this graph.

 ![ajfwie](src/main/scala/sparksql2/histoGrid.PNG)